phoenix-analytics-bootcamp/Surnamer/README.md

+# Analytics Engineering
-### Welcome to the  Analytics Engineering course.
+ Welcome to the  Analytics Engineering course.
 This repository contains some of the important information and codes that may come in handy in learning this course.
 This file contains information about git, sql and DBT.
 Verify all codes and customize them to your dataset

 ## git
 git is a version control system.
 It allows teams to collaborate on tasks thereby driving efficiency and preventing data loss due to discentralized system. git is also known as a source code management system because it allows teams to store source codes of their works in a centrall location and build security around it to prevent corruption.